Introduction

 N=97

-Etomidate vs sodium thiopental for RSI in patients with convulsive status epilepticusSeizure and/or status epilepticus recurred in 13 (56%) patients in the etomidate group and 11 patients (44%) in the sodium thiopental group
+Etomidate vs sodium thiopental for RSI in convulsive status epilepticusSeizure and/or status epilepticus recurred in 13 (56%) of the etomidate group vs 11 (44%) of the sodium thiopental group — no significant difference (adjusted OR 0.98).

 N=30

-1 mg/kg of propofol or 0.2 mg/kg of etomidate for electroconvulsive therapyAfter etomidate induction, seizure durations registered either by EEG or by EMG were longer than propofol treated cases.
+Propofol 1 mg/kg vs etomidate 0.2 mg/kg for electroconvulsive therapyAfter etomidate induction, seizure durations recorded by EEG and EMG were longer than with propofol.

-Etomidate for RSI in general populationThere was no relationship between seizures after etomidate administration and prior seizure history (p = 0.25).
+Etomidate for RSI in a pediatric emergency departmentNo relationship between seizures after etomidate administration and prior seizure history (p = 0.25).

 Guldner, 2003Retrospective